WHAT IS BOARD CERTIFICATION?

 To help members prepare, the ACP offers the following events and resources:

-- Board Study Guide App for iOS and Android tablets and smartphones, updated annually
+- Board Study Guide App for iOS (iPhone/iPad) and Android tablets and smartphones, as well as Mac (OS X/macOS) desktop and laptop computers; updated annually

 - Board Preparation Course at the ACP Annual Session